Allwire-Technologies-LLC/kernel-memory-sqlite-awt/README.md

 is an open-source service and plugin specialized in the efficient indexing of datasets through custom continuous data hybrid pipelines.

-This repository contains the Sqlite adapter allowing to use Kernel Memory with Postgres.
+This repository contains the Sqlite adapter allowing to use Kernel Memory with SQLite.